Brite Semiconductor

 Brite Semiconductor is a fabless semiconductor company founded in 2008 to develop custom ASIC designs.
-The company focuses on high-end design services and turnkey services below 90 nm, as well as one package services, from source codes or netlists to chips as finished products.
+The company's top supplier and second largest shareholder is Semiconductor Manufacturing International Corporation.

 History

-Brite Semiconductor was founded in July 2008 in Shanghai's Zhangjiang High-Tech Park; its investors include Open-Silicon, Norwest Venture Partners, Gobi Partners, InterWest Partners and Pierre Lamond.
+Brite Semiconductor was founded in July 2008 in Shanghai's Zhangjiang High-Tech Park; its investors include Semiconductor Manufacturing International Corporation (SMIC), Open-Silicon, Norwest Venture Partners, Gobi Partners, InterWest Partners and Pierre Lamond.
 Brite acquired its first successful 130 nm tape-out three months after its founding, its first 90 nm design win in September, and first 65 nm tape-out in October with the assistance of its leading strategic business partner and lead shareholder, Open-Silicon.
 In January 2009, Open-Silicon granted Brite license to its MAX technology.
-In April 2010, Brite and Open-Silicon announced the success of a 65 nm wireless network chip.
-Also in April, Synopsys Inc announced that Brite Semiconductor will join the Synopsys IP OEM Partner Program.
+In April 2014, Synopsys announced that Brite Semiconductor will join the Synopsys IP OEM Partner Program.
+In December 2023, US senator Marco Rubio called for sanctions against Brite Semiconductor over its ties to the Chinese military industrial complex.

-Products and services

-Brite offers third party manufacturing services, product OEM, and design.
-Services also include frontend and backend physical design, test engineering, packaging and assembly, wafer fabrication, and production support.